Clerkship Courses - Year 3

 Course Duration: 6 weeks

 The six-week Family and Community Medicine course begins with centrally delivered core seminars for the first two days.
 Core seminars include: orientation, family violence, motivational interviewing, palliative care and geriatrics.
-Students will also participate in site-specific seminars and complete e-modules online.
+Students will also participate in site-specific seminars and complete mandatory e-modules online for other core content topics.

+Students then go to their respective sites to start the clinical portion of the rotation, which includes 1:1 preceptoring in an ambulatory office setting.
+Students will work with their preceptors as well as some allied health care providers throughout the rotation.
+Clinical rotations are distributed across 18 sites including large academic teaching units to rural placements, coordinated through the Rural Ontario Medical Program (ROMP).
+Students are also required to complete a small project, which is presented, midway through the rotation.
 The course syllabus is online (https://meded.utoronto.ca/medicine/community/fcm310y_83_86_98_104_109_113:handbook_syllabus).

-Students then go to their respective sites to start the clinical portion of the rotation.
-Clinical rotations are distributed across 20 sites including large academic teaching units to rural placements, coordinated through the Rural Ontario Medical Program (ROMP).
-The course exposes students to various comprehensive care models and strives to have students learn in an interprofessional environment.

 Internal Medicine [MED310Y]